 - In The Powerpuff Girls Movie, the girls fly to the moon in self-exile when they realize the attempt to make the town a better place only made the town hate them even more.

-- Gravity Falls: Near the end of "Dipper and Mabel vs. the Future", Mabel has a fight with Dipper about him accepting Ford's offer to stay with him and be his apprentice and she runs off into the woods and go to "sweater town", making her a perfect patsy for Bill.
+- Gravity Falls: Near the end of "Dipper and Mabel vs. the Future", Mabel feels betrayed about Dipper accepting Ford's offer to stay with him and be his apprentice, and she runs off into the woods and go to "sweater town", making her a perfect patsy for Bill.

 - Steven Universe: In "Rose's Scabbard", Pearl runs away to the Strawberry Battlefield after having a fight with Steven and her fellow Crystal Gems about Rose keeping secrets from her despite her being Rose's "sole confidant".

-- A common occurrence with Cassie of Dragon Tales, often proceeded by her growing very small.
+- A common occurrence with Cassie of Dragon Tales, often proceeded by her shrinking very small.